jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 * Installation: [aws cli](https://aws.amazon.com/cli/)
 * The cli needs to be configured: `aws configure` with the credential, key and region to access.
 Use IAM user to get a new credentials key.
+The credentials and API key are in `~/.aws/credentials`

 Test with some commands: